Nuclear power in the United Kingdom: Waste management and disposal

 The UK has a large variety of different intermediate- and high-level radioactive wastes, coming from national programmes to develop nuclear weapons and nuclear power.
 It is a national responsibility to pay for the management of these.
 In addition, new nuclear power stations could be built, the waste management from which would be the private sector's financial responsibility, although all would be stored in a single facility.
 Most of the UK's higher-activity radioactive waste is currently held in temporary storage at Sellafield.
-As of 2019, the 60-years long nuclear programme produced 2150 m3 of high-level waste.
+As of 2019, the 60-years long nuclear programme produced 2150 m3 equivalent to a cube 13 meters to a side of high-level waste.

 The UK has approximately 70,000 tonnes of irradiated graphite, mainly as moderator in Magnox and AGR reactors.
 Most of its radioactivity will have decayed away 60–70 years after reactor closure, but its carbon-14 content is a long-term radiological hazard which can be released in gaseous form making it a large volume intermediate-level waste.
 Research on how to handle this waste is ongoing, which will lead to an informed decision on management.

 On 31 July 2006, the Committee on Radioactive Waste Management (CoRWM), published its final report on long-term waste management.
 Its main recommendation was that geological disposal should be adopted.
 This would involve burial of high-level waste at 200 to 1000 m deep in a purpose-built facility with no intention to retrieve the waste in the future.
 It was concluded that this could not be implemented for several decades, and that there were "social and ethical concerns within UK society about the disposal option that would need to be resolved as part of the implementation process".
 Such a repository should start to be closed as soon as practicable rather than being left open for future generations.
 Fourteen additional recommendations were also made.